Developmental impact of child neglect in early childhood: Social and emotional development

 A developing child requires proper nutrition, protection, and regulation for healthy attachment.
 About 80% of neglected children display attachment disorder symptoms and eventually form insecure attachments to their caregivers as a result of caregivers' unresponsive interactions.
 This disturbed attachment to their primary caregiver alters future relationships with peers by becoming emotional and physically isolated from others reducing the likelihood of forming emotional connections.
 Moreover, as a result of their past maltreatment, neglected children feel that forming intimate relationships with others loses their control in life and exposes them by increasing their vulnerability.
-There are quite a few varying aspects that create a neglectful environment, however, one that is quite common is having parents that are substance users.
+A number of aspects may create a neglectful environment; however, substance abuse in parents is a common example.
 With parents who are addicted to drugs, children's basic needs are not met when parents are attempting to obtain their drugs as well as when they take them.
-This can create a weak parent-child relationship that is more likely to result in insecure attachment relationships as well as poor parenting practices.
-This example is one of many scenarios where neglect can affect a child's development especially in how they form relationships with others.
+This can create a weak parent–child relationship that is more likely to result in insecure attachment relationships as well as poor parenting practices.
+This example is one of many scenarios where neglect can affect a child's development, especially in how they form relationships with others.

 Neglected children demonstrate lack of emotional regulation, understanding emotional expressions by others, and difficulty in distinguishing emotions.
 When posed with problem-solving tasks, neglected children reacted with anger and frustration, and were less enthusiastic with completing a new task.
 Neglected children often have distressing memories of their past to which they regulate their emotions by suppressing them.

 Academic development

 Neuroimaging studies using magnetic resonance imaging have shown that the brain structure of a neglected child is significantly altered.
 The overall cerebral volume of the brain of a neglected child is significantly diminished, with a reduced midsagittal area of the corpus callosum, and the ventricular system is enlarged thereby resulting in decreased cognitive growth, development, and functioning.
 Further studies show that neglected children have poor cerebral hemisphere integration and underdevelopment of the orbitofrontal cortex region which affects the child’s social skills.

 Studies on academic progress in neglected children have indicated that these children may experience a drop in their academic performance.
 Children who have experienced neglect are more likely to have attention deficits and poorer academic achievements.
 Further, neglect in early childhood can result in a rise in stress levels in the child.
 Elevated stress levels from neglect can lead to a release of higher levels of cortisol causing damage to the hippocampus which can affects a child’s learning and memory.

 A study examining the motor, language, and cognitive development of neglected children showed that the scores from the Bayley Scales of Infant Development were significantly lower than non-maltreated children.
-Neglected children displayed poor self-control and a lack of creativity in solving problem.
+Neglected children displayed poor self-control and a lack of creativity in solving problems.
 Standardized tests become a challenge for neglected children as they perform poorly on intellectual functioning and academic achievement.
 Further, neglected children perform significantly poorer on IQ tests than non-maltreated children.